 A student who fails to attain good academic standing may be allowed to continue on probation for no more than one year (or 30 credits).
-If after one probationary period, the student does attain good academic standing, he or she may proceed in program.
+If after one probationary period, the student does attain good academic standing, he or she may proceed in the program.
 However, if after the probationary period, the student fails to attain good academic standing, he or she must withdraw from the School of Kinesiology and Health Sciences, but may apply to transfer to another program at the university.

-A student who fails over 6 credits in the 1st-year of program may not proceed to upper year PHED courses.
+A student who fails over 6 credits in the 1st-year of the program may not proceed to upper-year PHED courses.